-How to Price Your Online Course: The Ultimate Guide to Course Pricing
+How Much To Charge For Online Course: An Introduction to Course Pricing

 Pricing an online course is both an art and a science.
 The right price can boost enrollments, increase student satisfaction, and improve retention.
 But the wrong price?
 It can lead to missed revenue, fewer students, or an unsustainable business model.
 In this guide, we'll dive into actionable strategies and considerations to help you price your course confidently and strategically.